 Casablanca.
 Totally missable.

-We arrived in Marrakesh late in the afternoon just in time to enter the city’s medina as it comes alive with its evening rituals and merchants.
+Our family trip to Morocco started in Marrakesh.
+We arrived late in the afternoon just in time to enter the city’s medina as it comes alive with its evening rituals and merchants.
 As I watched our young girls' heads swivel, their eyes wide, squealing with delight, I knew then that it was love at first sight...

 We spent a week in Marrakesh to really savour the spectacle of it before an incredibly transformative and memorable trek out to the Sahara Desert via the breathtaking Atlas Mountains.
 From there, a local bus took us to the beautiful seaside town of Essaouira where we experienced the most incredible hospitality of our lives (and the best French pastries outside of France).
 Another bus and overnight stay in beautiful Rabat and then a winding, hot car ride up to the Riff Mountains, to the infamous blue city, Chefchaouen.
 From here we took another bus to Fes where we got lost incessantly in its winding labyrinth medina and we ended our time in Morocco in the incredible city of Casablanca.